ComradDoge/DogeEU4/README.md

 Fixes
 - Tantra and Bon can use the buddhist monuments
 - Baekje and Silla now have the Gogureyo ideas instead of national
+- Congress of Paderborn does not require you to be a 500 dip god diplomat

 Balance